 It’s interesting that an Italian citizen has so much to say about the inner workings of American culture.
 Perhaps it takes someone from the outside to look in to see the picture.
 Do not take offense to his shining a light on some of our darker practices here stateside; we enjoy the freedom of speech, so most of the global noise starts here in the USA because, well, it can.

-Thought provoking.
+Thought-provoking.
 Interestingly, the play does not explore options commonly used in union negotiations.
 For example, the workers might engage an impartial mediator to bring their requests to management, while management conveys their responses similarly.
-Should not the union ask management its motivation for diminishing break time?
-Do the math, Linda points out, seven minutes daily doesn’t sound like much until you multiply it by 200 employees.
-That gives management 1,400 minutes daily times 20 days per month, for a total of about 28,000 minutes additional productivity.
+Should not the union ask management about its motivation for diminishing break time?
+Do the math, Linda points out; seven minutes daily doesn’t sound like much until you multiply it by 200 employees.
+That gives management 1,400 minutes daily times 20 days per month, for a total of about 28,000 minutes of additional productivity.
 And in the spirit of quid pro quo, shouldn’t the union ask for a trade?
 This is not developed in the play, and it seems unrealistic for the workers to give up anything without a reason, push back, or receive something in exchange.
-After all, the factory is doing well according to the financial department.
+After all, the factory is doing well, according to the financial department.
 Set this aside while immersing yourself in the action.

 The audience completely encircles the action on the center stage.
 One can see each actor’s facial expressions as they turn their back to the other worker with whom they are they are arguing.
 The actors convey opinions and reactions through words, actions, silence, gestures, facial expressions, and body language.

 This is the U.S. and English premiere of 7 Minutes, produced in association with Working Theater.
-It has great potential to migrate to Broadway and beyond, so catch it while you can in this intimate setting and, as with Hamilton, which started at The Public Theater, you will be able to say you saw it when.
+It has great potential to migrate to Broadway and beyond, so catch it while you can in this intimate setting, and, as with Hamilton, which started at The Public Theater, you will be able to say you saw it when.

 7 Minutes by Stefano Massini, translated by Francesca Spedalieri.